better-internet/radworks-docs/docs/understanding-radicle/faq.md

 on your project page (See [Adding Remotes][ar]).
 For more on how remote repositories work, see the [Git documentation][mr].

-## What's a Radicle ID?
+## What's a Peer ID?

-A Radicle ID is a unique way of identifying projects in the Radicle Network.
-You can find it on a project's page or on the [seed node dashboard][sn].
-You use a project's Radicle ID to find it via Radicle Upstream.
+A Peer ID identifies your device and the code you publish on the Radicle network, and is secured with an Ed25519 keypair.

+You can create multiple identities using `rad auth`.

-## What's a Device ID?
+## What's a personal URN?
-A Device ID is the encoding of a peer's public key that is tied to a specific device.
-People will be able to manage multiple Device IDs in the future, but for now you can only have one Device ID per identity.

-To be [added as a remote][ar] to a project, you need to share your Device ID.

-## What does following mean in Radicle?
-Following a project replicates its data to your machine by tracking it.
-This allows the follower to subscribe to updates from the project's maintainer(s) or other remotes.
-It is also a way to signal interest in the project or peer by further replicating the data across their network, making it available to other people on the network.
-See [Tracking][tr].
+A **personal URN** which identifies your project on the Radicle network.
+You can use these URNs to find a project on the Radicle [web client](https://app.radicle.network/) or clone a project with `rad clone`.

+If you want to share your project with a collaborator, make sure you share its URN.

 ## Can I use Radicle with multiple devices?

-Yes and no. While there isn't multi-device support yet, you can still create accounts on different devices, they just won't be linked under one Upstream user account.
+Yes and no.

+There is no explicit support, but if you got started with the Radicle network using the CLI tooling, you can, in theory, use the same keyfile (`librad.key`) to authenticate the same Peer ID on multiple devices, which would allow you to push/pull code to the same project without having to manage multiple identities.

 ## How do I make sure nobody else has my display name?
 You can't.... yet.
 We will be introducing unique names soon 👍

-(P.S.
-While your display name isn't unique, your emoji avatar is!)

 ## What happens if I forget my passphrase?

-Without your passphrase, there is no way to grant the Upstream client access to your secret key.
-This means that without your passphrase, there is no way to access or publish data to the Radicle network - so make sure you keep it safe!
+Without your passphrase, Radicle tools can't use the secret keypair that validates your Peer ID on the network, which means you've lost access to push to existing projects on the Radicle network.
+Make sure you keep it safe!

 ## Can I change my passphrase?
 Not yet — so make sure to keep it in a safe place!

-## Why do I have to enter my passphrase everytime?
+## Why do I have to enter my passphrase every time ?
-Interactions through Git and the remote helper are ad-hoc and don't have the benefit of a long-running daemon - i.e. Upstream client.
-That means for now the passphrase has to be provided every time you interact with Radicle outside of a client.

-## I can't find a project on the network or see a peer's changes.
-What should I do?
-First, check to see if you are connected to the seed node by hovering over the Connection Status icon in your toolbar.
-If you are connected to one or more peer, navigate to the seed node dashboard (e.g. sprout.radicle.xyz) to see if you can find your Device ID.

-![Seed Dashboard Search][sd]

-If you are connected to the seed node and can find yourself on the dashboard, try restarting the app.
-On restart, if there is still outstanding data to be found, try refreshing the app.
-Wait one minute before restarting the app again.

-If you are still running into problems, please submit a request in our [#support channel][sc].
+You shouldn't need to enter your passphrase every time you interact with the Radicle network.
+Depending on your setup, you may need to enter it once after login using `rad auth`.

 ## Can I delete a project?
 Currently, this feature is not supported but it is on the roadmap and will be